Design (M.F.A. and Certificate)

 Plan of Study: Projection Design

-Over the course of three years it is our goal to provide significant opportunity to explore opera, dance, installation, and self-devised work in addition to text-based works.
-The goal of this program is to strengthen student skills in all areas.
+Over the course of a three-year study, it is our goal to provide opportunities to explore opera, dance, installation, and self-devised work in addition to text-based works to strengthen student skills in all areas.
+While projection design can be technical in its practice, it is vital for students to acquire drawing and research skills.
+Semesters of Life Drawing, Visual Storytelling, and Drama History are required.
 The focus of the first-year core curriculum is to explore communication in the various modalities and languages of theatrical design as well as development of storytelling skills, whether it be through the generating of technical drawings, the expressive communication of a sketch, the construction of a scenic model, or setting moving image to music.
 Student designers may be assigned as assistants, content creators, or programmers.

 Collaborative projects anchor the second year of study.
 Students take part in an interdepartmental course DRAM 232a/b, Advanced Discussions in Directing and Scenography.
 This course seeks to cultivate and reinforce the creative relationship and professional-level processes between directors and designers, concentrating on an in-depth analysis of a selection of twentieth- and twenty-first century plays and operas.
 Shorter collaborative projection projects range from classroom exploration of a moment from a new play, student curiosity, as well as two produced evenings of Opera Scenes with Yale School of Music.
 In the second year, there are elective slots students should program according to their specific needs and interests and in conversation with the faculty.
 Student design assignments can include design work on student directors’ thesis projects and Shakespeare Repertory Projects, or projection-based installation projects.